-Midroll: Midroll, a company that matches podcasters with advertisers, writes about their advice to advertisers.
+Midroll: Midroll, a company that matches advertisers with shows , gives their advice to advertisers.
 Here is the key takeaway:

 It's wise not to adhere too strictly to a category.
 Don't assume that comedy audiences aren't also entrepreneurs or that listeners to a sports podcast aren't interested in a comedy special.
 You may be surprised at how broad and eclectic your audience tastes and needs are.